 Published By Janet Gershen-Siegel at April 7, 2018

-They serve as a small business loan broker, mainly to startup companies and newer businesses.
+This online lender serves as a small business loan broker, mainly to startup companies and newer businesses.
 LenCred works with companies which need from $25,000 – $200,000 in financing.
 There are no revenue requirements; the companies which work with them tend to have $0 – $250,000 in annual revenues.
 Their most popular form of financing is unsecured financing.
 We look at the specifics and drill down into the details.

 LenCred is located online here: https://lencred.com/.
 Their physical addresses are in Bentonville, Arkansas and Blackwood, New Jersey.
 You can call them at: (479) 268-4353 (Arkansas) and (856) 302-6487 (New Jersey).
 Their contact page is here: https://lencred.com/contact/.
 You can email them at: [email protected].